 Western New England University

 Western New England University is a private, comprehensive, coeducational institution on a 215-acre campus in a residential section of Springfield, Massachusetts—90 miles west of Boston.
 The University offers undergraduate, graduate, and doctoral degrees through the College of Engineering, College of Arts & Sciences, and College of Pharmacy & Health Sciences.
-Students can also benefit from the Freshman Engineering Program, Engineering Senior Design Projects, and aid such as the $5,000 Women in Engineering Scholarship and the $1,000 FIRST® Robotics Scholarship.
+Students benefit from the Freshman Engineering Program, Engineering Senior Design Projects, and aid such as the $5,000 Women in Engineering Scholarship and the $1,000 FIRST® Robotics Scholarship.

 Interested in earning your STEM degree in a different part of the country?
 Check out all our featured Science & Engineering School Profiles.